 Growing Canada’s Talent Advantage

-Join us on Tuesday, November 10, to hear from Canadian leaders, including the 2015 Catalyst Canada Honours Champions, individuals honoured for advancing women and inclusive workplaces in Canadian business.
+On Tuesday, November 10, we heard from Canadian leaders, including the 2015 Catalyst Canada Honours Champions, individuals honoured for advancing women and inclusive workplaces in Canadian business.

 Check-In & Continental Breakfast